|

 The failure is the more startling because, at first sight,

-so-called free market capitalism appears to have
+so-called free market capitalism appears to

-feature extensively in neoclassical rhetoric as being the
+in particular, feature extensively in neoclassical rhetoric

-main reasons for the free markets purported
+as being the main reasons for the free markets

-success.
-The rhetoric claims that neoclassical economics:_
+purported success.
+The rhetoric claims that neoclassical

-promotes the free markets which are essential to the
+promotes the free markets which are essential to

-efficient creation of wealth
+the efficient creation of wealth

-upholds private property for all people not only as
+upholds private property for all people not only

-the market mechanisms
+of the market mechanisms

-implements Says Theorem (Law) _ that, in a market
+implements Says Theorem (Law) _ that, in a

-equal to the total purchasing power created by the process
+is equal to the total purchasing power created by the process

 of production i.e., that supply creates its own demand.
-The

 These three claims are, say the neo-classicists, the very